-The OT has 613 commandments but the NT only has 2
+Only 2 Commandments – BT4: The Old Testament has 613 commandments but the New has only has 2

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.